Pressure-tested assets for recurring high-stakes questions

 The CEA Operating System Gap: A Decision Framework for Software Houses

 Every industry gets its vertical SaaS platform — Toast for restaurants, Procore for construction.
-CEA does not have its platform yet.
-This framework shows software houses how to claim that space before the window closes.
+CEA has a frontrunner ($60M+ funded Source.ag), but three structural gaps remain unserved.
+This framework shows software houses how to enter the niches Source.ag cannot reach.

 Target Audience: